10

 • "Russian speakers are faster at distinguishing"

-Why others are wrong: A (It's about language processing, not biological eyesight.), C (This would consistently disprove the hypothesis.), D (Irrelevant to the cognitive effect.).
+Why others are wrong: B (This option is incorrect.), C (This would consistently disprove the hypothesis.), D (Irrelevant to the cognitive effect.).

 🎉 Set Complete!